How To Make Amazing Photos Into The Light

 - Wait for the weather to change or come back at a different time of day and/or different time of year

-- Composition (excluding very bright and/or very dark areas from the frame)
+- Framing, which I still employ, to exclude very bright and/or very dark areas from the frame

 - Placing a diffuser between the light and the subject to both soften and reduce the brightness of the light on the subject and, as a consequence, reduce the intensity and hard-edged appearance of the shadows

-- The use of a reflector or flash to fill or reduce the difference between a dark foreground and a much brighter background
+- The use of a reflector or flash to reduce the difference between a dark foreground and a much brighter background

-- Deliberately over exposing the film, to lighten shadows, and then under developing to reduce the brightness of the highlights
+- Deliberately over exposing negative/print film, to lighten shadows, and then under developing to reduce the brightness of the highlights

 So, there you have it.
-Where we are now and what's likely to be available to us in the future.
 These are some of the reasons why this really is the Golden Age of Photography.
 So, why fight it?
 Get up, get out and get to it.
-Photography is life, both as we experience and remember it.
+Photography is life, as we experience and remember it.